 In this article, we discuss the top challenges surrounding the cloud migration process, and how you can avoid them.

-Top 8 Cloud Data Migration Challenges
+Top 8 Cloud Migration Challenges and Problems

 1- Lack of Strategy